zenderock/servelink-app/README.md

 - **Job queue/Worker**: When we create a new deployment, we queue a deploy job using arq/Redis.
 The workers (in the worker container) execute them and report back in real-time to the app via Redis Streams.
 These workers are also used to run certain batch jobs (e.g. deleting a team, cleaning up inactive deployments and their containers).
 - **Logs**: build logs are streamed from the workers via Redis Streams, and served to the user via an SSE endpoint in the app.
 Runtime logs are all logged in Loki and made available per project through the app.
 - **Runners**: User apps are deployed on one of the runner containers (e.g. `Docker/runner/Dockerfile.python-3`).
 They are created in the deploy job (`app/tasks/deploy.py`) and then run a series of commands based on the user configuration.
 - **Reverse proxy**: We have Traefik sitting in front of both app and the deployed runner containers.
-All routing is done using Traefik labels, but we also maintain environment and branch aliases (e.g. `my-project-env-staging.devpush.app`) maintaing Traefik config files.
+All routing is done using Traefik labels, but we also maintain environment and branch aliases (e.g. `my-project-env-staging.devpush.app`) maintaining Traefik config files.

 ## File structure

 - **`app/`**: The main FastAPI application (see Readme file).
 - **`devops/`**: Ansible playbooks and Terraform for production setup.
 - **`Docker/`**: Container definitions and entrypoint scripts.
-Includes local developement specific files (e.g. `Dockerfile.app.dev`, `entrypoint.worker.dev.sh`).
+Includes local development specific files (e.g. `Dockerfile.app.dev`, `entrypoint.worker.dev.sh`).
 - **`scripts/`**: Helper scripts for local (macOS) and production environments
-- **`docker-compose.yml`**: Container orchestration with [Docker Compose](https://docs.docker.com/compose/) with overrides for local development (`docker-compose.dev.yml`) and production (`docker-compose.dprod.yml`).
+- **`docker-compose.yml`**: Container orchestration with [Docker Compose](https://docs.docker.com/compose/) with overrides for local development (`docker-compose.override.dev.yml`) and production (`docker-compose.override.prod.yml`).

 ## Install & run